chiku-samugari/papply/README.markdown

 Both of them accepts some more variations.
 As described later, `op` can be a symbol `fbound` to a function or a symbol that is used as a lexical variable bound to a function object.
-Thus, all of the follwing:
+Thus, all of the followings:

     (papply (list 0 (1+ _)))
     (papply (#'list 0 (1+ _)))